V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 When you contact sense organ without wisdom it will lead to indulgence(It will take all energy). when you withdraw without wisdom, and sadhana it will lead to suppression.

-How to know the symptoms of indulgence ?
+How to know the symptoms of indulgence?
 It will not allow you to focus.
-You can't even able to st
+You can't even able to stick to a converstation for few minutes.
+How to know the symptoms of suppression?
+Leads to anger, you will start to judge others.